 but will be copied into the local build directory

 scons -Qcc -o hello.o -c hello.c cc -o hello hello.o %

 scons -QRetrieved `hello.o' from cache Retrieved `hello' from cache

 Note that the

-CacheDir feature requires that build signatures
+CacheDir feature requires that the build signature

 even if you configure SCons to use timestamps

 to decide if files are up to date

 since the build signature is used to determine if a target file